safesoftware/FMETraining/ServerAuthoring3SelfServeBasics/Exercise1.md

 ![](./Images/Img2.202.Ex1.RasterResamplerParams.png)

 You may inspect the RasterMosaicker's parameters, but there aren't any that need changing at the moment.
-You may notice the Overlapping Values parameter that is new for FME2017.

 <br>**5) Save and Run Workspace**